-- Final Examination (35%): The examination is of two-hour duration, covering all aspects of the course that have been presented in lectures.
+- Final Examination (50%): The examination is of two-hour duration, covering all aspects of the course that have been presented in lectures.
 This exam will assess both understanding and analytical skills.
-You must pass this exam to pass course.
-Mid-Session Test (15%): The mid-session test will be held in week 6.
+You must pass this exam to pass course. - Mid-Session Test (20%): The mid-session test will be held in week 6.
 It will cover material covered in the course in week 1 to 6, and will test your conceptual understanding of this material, as well as your ability to apply the concepts to solving problems.
 This is compulsory test.
-There are zero marks for non-attendance at the mid-term.
-Project (25%): Each student will undertake a project related to some aspect of the course.
-This will largely entail each student reproducing some numerical aspects of a research paper (or class text), or modelling the performance of some design aspect of a system related to the course material (e.g. an advanced MAC protocol), or producing their own mathematical analysis of the chosen paper (or class text).
-The project will require some computer coding and can be done in any program language of your choice, or can be done in Matlab, or involve the use of some 3rd party simulation tool (e.g., ns2).
+There are zero marks for non-attendance at the mid-term. - Project (20%): Each student will undertake a coding project (in teams of 2-3) related to some aspect of the course.
+This will largely entail each student reproducing some numerical aspects of a research paper (or class text), or modelling the performance of some design aspect of a system related to the course material (e.g. an advanced MAC protocol).
+The project will require each student to do some computer coding and can be done in any program language of your choice, or can be done in Matlab.
 More detail on these projects will be discussed in class.
 You can be provided with feedback on your project at the end of each lecture.
-A written report of your project will be due week 13.
-You may be asked to present your report outcome to the class.
-Class Presentations (15%) Each student will be charged with at least one - class.
-Class Participation (10%) Students not presenting that week will be expected to have read the appropriate work being presented by other students, and to then participate in class discussions of this work each week.
+A written report of your project will be due week 13. - Class Presentations (10%) Each student will be charged with at least one presentation of some issue related to the class material details in class.
+This will be done in teams of 2-3.
+You will be allocated a time slot and the material to be presented.